PVD Coating Technology

 Our specialization

-Unlike other PVD processes, our coatings for molds and cores are characterized by a very smooth surface without droplets (arc evaporation) and rough columnar structures (DC magnetron sputtering).
-As a result, it is possible to achieve a surface that delivers reliable performance and optimal efficiency.
+Unlike other PVD processes, our mould and die coatings are characterised by a very smooth surface without droplets (arc sputtering) and coarse columnar structures (DC magnetron sputtering).
+As a result, it is possible to achieve a surface that achieves reliable performance and optimum efficiency.

-Coating of forming tools extends their lifespan and thereby reduces production costs.
-Proper coating prevents abrasive wear (e.g., in composite plastics with glass fibers), adhesive wear, and sticking in complex shapes and demolding issues.
+Coating forming tools extends their service life and thus reduces production costs.
+Proper coating prevents abrasive wear (for example, in fiberglass composite plastics), adhesive wear and sticking in complex shapes and problems with deburring.

 Tribological coatings - DLC, WS2, WSC/WSN